-We also need to remember that PDB files contain the so-called asymmetric unit.
-The biological unit in solution may contain several subunits of the same protein, arranged as dimers, trimers of higher order oligomers.
-In these oligomers the subunits are usually related by some kind of symmetry - two-fold rotation for dimers, three-fold rotation for trimers, four-fold rotation for tetramers, etc. When the molecules are crystallized, they get arranged in certain types of space lattices, within which all molecules are ordered and related to each other by symmetry operations of the particular symmetry group of the crystal (possible symmetry groups are listed in the International Tables for Crystallography).
-The symmetry axes present in the molecule in solution, which could be 2-, 3-, or 4-fold, may become part of the crystallographic symmetry.
-In such cases, one unit within, for example a trimer, becomes the asymmetric unit of the crystal.
-Crystallography operates with asymmetric units since the other units will be exactly the same and related by the symmetry operation of the crystal.
-This is reflected in the content of the files in the PDB, they contain coordinates for the atoms of one subunit, the asymmetric unit.
-The PISA server reconstructs the biological unit in cases when it is known to be different from the asymmetric unit or when there are some other indications that need to be taken into account.
-The file generated by the PISA server may also be downloaded from the PDB.
-The concept of the asymmetric unit is illustrated in the figure below:
+We also need to remember that PDB files contain the so-called asymmetric unit of the crystal.
+The biological functional unit in solution may contain several subunits of the same protein, arranged as dimers, trimers etc., as discussed earlier.
+Often the subunits in these quaternary structures are related by some symmetry - for example two-fold rotation, three-fold rotation or four-fold rotation for a dimer, trimer or tetramer, respectively.
+When the molecules are crystallized, they are arranged in certain types of space lattices, within which all molecules are ordered and related to each other by symmetry operations of the particular symmetry group of the crystal (possible symmetry groups are listed in the International Tables for Crystallography).
+The symmetry in solution, for example 2-, 3-, or 4-fold, may become part of the crystallographic symmetry.
+In such cases, one unit within, for example a trimer, will become the asymmetric unit of the crystal with a 3-fold symmetry axis.
+Crystallographic calculations are usually performed using the asymmetric unit, since the other subunits, related by symmetry to the first, will be exactly the same.
+This is reflected in the content of PDB files.
+They only contain the atomic coordinates of the asymmetric unit.
+The PDB server reconstructs the biological unit in cases when it is known to be different from the asymmetric unit.
+The biological unit may be chosen when viewing the 3D structure in the graphics display on the site, or it may be downloaded.
+For clarity, the concept of the asymmetric unit is illustrated in the image below: